Troyes, France: The Ultimate Travel Guide 2026

 History of Troyes

-Troyes in the Middle Ages
+Troyes in the High Middle Ages

-Troyes in the 19th and 20th Centuries
+Troyes in the 20th Century and Today

 Visiting Troyes for the first time and wondering what are the top places to see in the city?
 In this complete guide, I share the best things to do in Troyes on the first visit.
 To help you plan your trip, I have also included an interactive map and practical tips for visiting!